Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 It doesn’t find those functions that the platform doesn’t provide, so we need to add those files ourselves.
 That’s why I add PLUGIN_MODULES += ifaddrs in config.mk before, as it enables us to use those files.

 Don’t worry, we still have mighty GitHub.
-Many file can be found in GitHub.
+Many files can be found on GitHub.
 I used this ifaddrs.c and this ifaddrs.h.
 I know little about C or C++, so I can’t give too much advice.
 Add ifaddrs.h in includes/ and add ifaddrs.c in util/ifaddrs/.
 Don’t forget to edit config.mk if you didn’t do it before.

 After all things are done, enter make and start compiling.
 Compiling MiniEAP is pretty fast.
 You can type file minieap to check if everything is fine.